artonge/spotify-export/README.md

 Export your music from your spotify playlists !

 ## How it works
 After retrieving you playlists with the spotify API, it downloads the songs from youtube.
 The audio quality is therefore not the best.
+But the songs are taged with spotify information and classed by folder folowing this standard: `artist/album/track`

 ![Main interface](/img/main.png)